evidentlyai/evidently/docs/book/integrations/evidently-integrations.md

 Evidently is a Python library, and can be easily integrated with other tools to fit into the existing workflows.

-Below are a few specific examples of how to integrate Evidently in the prediction pipelines.
+Below are a few specific examples of how to integrate Evidently with other tools in the ML lifecycle.
 You can adapt them for other workflow management, visualization, tracking and other tools.

 | Tool | Description | Guide or example |
 |---|---|---|